kids encyclopedia robot

 Tenure

 As Attorney General, Racine has established four priorities for the DC Office of the Attorney General: data-driven juvenile justice reform, protecting consumers from abusive tactics by unscrupulous businesses, preserving affordable housing and protecting tenants in communities across the District, and advancing democracy and safeguarding public integrity.
-Following the 2021 storming of the United States Capitol, Racine urged Vice President Mike Pence to invoke the 25th Amendment in order to remove President Donald Trump from office, declaring him "disinterested [sic] in upholding the duties of his office".
+Following the 2021 storming of the United States Capitol, Racine urged Vice President Mike Pence to invoke the Twenty-fifth Amendment to the United States Constitution in order to remove President Donald Trump from office, declaring him "disinterested [sic] in upholding the duties of his office".

 In line with these priorities, Attorney General Racine helped end mandatory shackling of juveniles appearing before D.C.
 Superior Court and expanded options for rehabilitating low-risk juvenile offenders.
 A diversion program that helps these young people get and stay on the right track has achieved a success rate of nearly 80 percent.
 Under Attorney General Racine, OAG has increased participation in the program five-fold, positively impacting young lives and increasing public safety.